cubewise-code/bedrock-5/README.md

   <img width="350" height="361" alt="Screenshot 2025-08-29 123603" src="https://github.com/user-attachments/assets/17e8fa89-dcc6-4c34-a5f9-5682b1f72e56" />

-  ‼️Make sure your TM1 Database Name is url encoded.
+  ‼️Make sure your Planning Analytics Database Name is url encoded.
 To url encode your Database Name, paste it in the text box at this website: [URL Encoder](https://www.urlencoder.org/)

 11. Save and run the process.
 12. When the process is complete, Bedrock will be installed!